No-one-alone/no-one-alone.github.io/Homework_4/blog.md

 @Html.ActionLink("Color Chooser", "ColorChooser", "Color") ...
 ```
-The first parameter of these helpers consists of the text to be displayed, the second parameter specifies the name of a suitable controller function, and the third parameter specifies the folder with the appropriate Views.
+The first parameter of these helpers consists of the text to be displayed for the link, the second parameter specifies the name of a suitable controller ActionResult function, and the third parameter specifies the specific Controller file needed.

 ### Part 3.2 Landing page ⟶ Index.cshtml